ashish1610dhiman/learning_norms_with_mcmc_from_pcfg_IJCAI21/README.md

 # Ensure the repository is in the correct branch for the IJCAI experiments
 $ git checkout non_compliance

-# Install depenencies using pip
+# Install dependencies using pip
 $ pip install -r requirements.txt

 # Or install dependencies in a virtual environment, e.g. for conda: